-Section 2.4 of the BWF Statutes – the Code of Conduct in Relation to Betting, Wagering and Irregular Match Results – details Corruption Offences, and betting on badminton if you are a player, coach, technical official or working at a tournament is an offence.
+Section 2.4 of the BWF Statutes – the Code on The Prevention Of The Manipulation Of Competitions – details Corruption Offences, and betting on badminton if you are a player, coach, technical official or working at a tournament is an offence.

 Here is a brief summary of who is not allowed to be involved in betting on badminton.
-We advise you to read the exact wording of the Code of Conduct in Relation to Betting, Wagering and Irregular Match Results.
+We advise you to read the exact wording of the Code on The Prevention Of The Manipulation Of Competitions.

 Betting Restrictions under BWF Regulations